metakgp/mftp/README.md

 ## Migration

-export_database.py contains script to migrate the default database
+export_database.py contains script to migrate the default database from one instance of MongoDB to another.

 ### Usage